 Owner Testimony And Valuation Opinions In An Eminent Domain Case

-This Article is written for general informational purposes only.
+This Article is written by Owners’ Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding some of the basic issues that relate to a property owner providing testimony and valuation opinions in an eminent domain proceeding.
 This Article is not to be viewed as providing legal advice or to be considered as a substitute for consulting with an OCA lawyer or other experienced eminent domain attorney on the matters covered herein.

 As a Landowner Why Should I Consider Testifying in Court or Possibly Giving An Opinion of Value?